kallisto-finance/kallisto-docs/docs/src/guide/scripts.md

 The
 [withdrawl script](https://github.com/kallisto-finance/curve-apy-vault/blob/main/scripts/withdraw.py)
-loads in a user's account and uses an ABI to pass arguments to the vault contract and a withdrawal is made from the vault back to the user's account.
+loads in a user's account and uses an ABI to pass arguments to the vault contract where withdrawal is triggered from the Chaser vault back to the user's account.

 ```python
 def main():